 2.5.3 Statistical analyses

-Different statistical and data analysis models have been structured and interpreted to justify our research findings; few of the models are noteworthy, like chi-square model, t-test model, exploratory data model, and further logistic regression model, were designed and interpreted (M. A. Islam, Sangkham, et al., 2022).
+Different statistical and data analysis models have been structured and interpreted to justify our research findings; few of the models are noteworthy, like chi-square model, t-test model, exploratory data analysis model, and further logistic regression model, were designed and interpreted with 95% level of significance (M. A. Islam, Sangkham, et al., 2022).

 Summarization of the dataset was crucial and to deal this we chose the data model based on exploratory analysis.
-The next step was to investigate the factors correlated with the mark of overweight or obesity condtion of the participants (p-value ≤ 0.20) as suggested by (Hasan et al., 2020).
-At the end, to bring out the precise variales that are solely responsible for the obesity or overweight status we plotted the regression model; hence the variables significantly associated (p values is less than 0.05) were obtained.
+The next step was to investigate the factors correlated with the mark of overweight or obesity condtion of the participants (p-value ≤ 0.20) from chi-squae test as suggested by (Hasan et al., 2020).
+At the end, to bring out the precise variales that are solely responsible for the obesity or overweight status we conducted the logistic regression model.
 R- statistical package were introduced to predict the outcomes of the study (M. A. Islam, Ahammed, et al., 2022; M. A. Islam, Hasan, et al., 2022).

 2.6 Model evaluation

-The multivariable logistic predictor has no any multi-collinearity, according to the VIF findings (Table 1).
-The AUC value of 0.7164, the accuracy of the classification is satisfactory.
-The Hosmer and the goodness-of-fit with Lemeshow analysis was likewise successful for the same (value = 5.6644, proportions of freedom = 8, P-value = 0.685), indicating no lack of fit (Table 2, Figure 3).

-Table 1: Level of the finalized ARI model's generalized variance inflation (GVIF) among Bangladeshi kids under the age of five